-In annex A of Regulation 1172/98 under the section TRANSPORT OPERATIONS CARRIED OUT DURING A 'COLLECTION OR DISTRIBUTION ROUND' TYPE OF JOURNEY (journey type 3), each Member State is required to "inform the Commission of its definition of this type of journey and explain the simplifying assumptions it is obliged to apply when collecting data on the corresponding transport operations".
+In Annex I of Regulation (EU) No 70/2012 under the section TRANSPORT OPERATIONS CARRIED OUT DURING A 'COLLECTION OR DISTRIBUTION ROUND' TYPE OF JOURNEY (journey type 3), each Member State is required to "inform the Commission of its definition of this type of journey and explain the simplifying assumptions it is obliged to apply when collecting data on the corresponding transport operations".

-The last paragraph of the methodological appendix to Annex A of Regulation 1172/98 on laden journeys and basic transport operations notes that problems of recording goods information may arise when several basic transport operations are carried out in the course of one laden journey.
+The last paragraph of the methodological appendix to Annex I of Regulation (EU) No 70/2012 on laden journeys and basic transport operations notes that problems of recording goods information may arise when several basic transport operations are carried out in the course of one laden journey.
 Some loss of information is accepted but Member States are required to make explicit mention to the Commission of the simplifying assumptions made.

-Classification of type of journey Code Laden journey involving one single basic transport operation.
+Classification of type of journey Laden journey involving one single basic transport operation.
 1 Laden journey involving several transport operations, but not considered as a collection or distribution round.
 2 Laden journey of the collection or distribution round type.
 3 Unladen journeys.
 4